-Every major Android update is bound to break root, or other non standard important features Android geeks like to use, which Viper4Android definetly is, but is sadly in this case no exception.
+Every major Android update is bound to break root, or other non-standard important features Android geeks like to use, which Viper4Android definitely is, but it is sad, in this case, no exception.
 It delivered us great sound on KitKat over the months, but on Lollipop we might not be able to use it just right now.
 Or do we?

 How to make it work (Nexus 5 LRX21O):

 - Root using CF-Auto-Root or with latest SuperSu.zip.

 - Change to permissive mode with SELinux Mode Changer from the Play Store.

 - Enable developer options and uncheck Use Nuplayer.